jonlpersson/ed-latimore/site/_posts/2019-09-15-the-real-way-to-get-more-twitter-followers.md

 Notice that two key metrics are related to the nature and frequency of your interactions.
 If you want to be seen more—and thus retweeted and liked so your stuff shows up in other people’s timelines so they can follow you—interact more with your mentions.

-Directly get in their hearts and minds of your followers
+Directly get into the hearts and minds of your followers

 When you consistently reply to your mentions, you’ll have a much greater chance of making a fan of someone who was just delivering commentary.